eliot-exdev/stw-map-editor/README.md

 ## Copyright notice

-The stw-map-editor and exdev-gfx library are copyright by Andre "eliot" Geisler (andre@exdev.de).
+The stw_map_editor and exdev-gfx library are copyright by Andre "eliot" Geisler (andre@exdev.de).
-The stw-map-editor uses assets from the game Settle the World.
+The stw_map_editor uses assets from the game Settle the World.
 These assets are copyright by Christian "theotheoderich" Wiegel.

 ## Goals